GalagaBits/JWST-FGS-Spelunker/docs/user/fgs-spelunker_quickstart.rst

 Calling load without the pid parameter ``spelunker.load()`` will initialize ``spelunker`` without downloading any of the files.
-This is useful if you already have timeseries arrays to work with.
+This is useful if you already have guidestar FITS available locally.

 Downloading data
 ----------------